 Twitching - Good or Bad?

 Twitching can be controversial among birders.
-On one hand, competitive birding can be fun and can raise interest in birding, particularly for younger generations who will then grow to support bird conservation.
-Twitchers can help confirm rare bird reports, share sightings with other birders and enhance records about migration patterns and population changes.
+On one hand, competitive birding can be fun and can raise interest in birding, particularly for younger generations who will then grow to support bird conservation and avitourism.
+Twitchers can help confirm rare bird reports, share sightings with other birders, and enhance records about migration patterns and population changes.
 Their contributions to nature preserves, national parks, and similar areas through guest passes, admission fees, and voluntary donations help support habitat restoration and preservation.

 Ultimately, every birder needs to decide how much of a twitcher they want to be and if this type of birding suits their avian interests.